DanNoby/Journalreplica/README.md

  Face ID Lock – Secure your journal with Face ID authentication
  Add, Edit, and Delete Entries – Easily manage your journal content
  Sort and Search – Sort by date or bookmark; search by keywords
- Bookmarks – Mark important entries for quick access
+ Pictures and Voicenotes - Enriching the entry experience with distinct media Bookmarks – Mark important entries for quick access
  Custom Dates – Assign and edit dates to backdate entries
  Responsive Design – Built with SwiftUI for smooth animations and a native iOS feel